windmill-labs/windmilldocs/docs/core_concepts/9_worker_groups/index.md

 Individual scripts saved on a workspace and inline scripts of a flow can be assigned a custom worker group.
 By default, they are assigned the worker group that correspond to their languages.

-Workers can be part of different worker groups.
+Workers can be assigned to different worker groups at the same time.
 The default worker groups a worker is part of are:

 - `dependency`: Where dependency jobs are run.
 - `deno`: The default worker group for deno scripts.